Museums in the 16th Arrondissement of Paris

 The history of the Ranelagh Theater dates back 120 years when a music hall was built attached to a castle located on the top of Passy hill.

-In the 1930s, it was transformed into a cinema and later a theater, where concerts, circuses, and plays were staged.
+In the 1930s, it was transformed into a cinema and later a theater, where concerts, circuses, and plays were staged, for the delight of people who craved these unique attractions.

 Today the hall exhibits classical works and, after renovations, has recovered the original style, with oak paneling and painted coffered ceilings, making the hall as attractive for its architecture as for the works it presents.